From chatbots to global autonomy, year by year — and the schedule keeps moving up.

 Teams of specialized AI agents — researcher, writer, critic, coder, tester — collaborate on complex projects.
 Humans shift from "doing work" to "directing swarms."
 The productivity gap between AI-native workers and traditional workers becomes a chasm.

 Research, planning, reporting, competitive analysis — done better, faster, cheaper by AI networks than most human teams.
 "AI-assisted" becomes the baseline; "AI-led" becomes the competitive edge.
-Businesses without agent infrastructure can't compete.
+Businesses without agent infrastructure start losing ground they can't easily win back.

 AI clusters behave like tireless teams of expert scientists.
 They generate hypotheses, run simulations, call specialized tools, surface real discoveries in materials, biology, energy.
 Humans choose which big red buttons to push.
 Breakthroughs that took decades now take months.